datastax/burnell/README.md

 /function-logs/ming-luo/namespace2/for-monitor-function
 ```

-Query parameters allows retrieve previous logs or newer logs.
+To retrieve earlier logs or newer logs, use query parameters `backwardpos` or `forwardpos` that indicates the byte index in the log file.
+These values can be obtained from the response body of the last query, under these attributes `BackwardPosition` and `ForwardPosition`.
+We run an algorithm to return a few complete lines.
+It is important to use the exact positions in the response body to have those complete log lines.
+An arbitary position will result truncated logs.
 ```
-/function-logs/{tenant}/{namespace}/{function-name}?bytes=1000?backwardpos=45000
+/function-logs/{tenant}/{namespace}/{function-name}?backwardpos=45000
 ```
-The response body returns logs in complete lines (EOL) up to the maximum bytes specified in the `bytes` query parameters.
+It is client's responsiblity to keep track of the log file traverse position in both backward and forward position.
+The number must be a positive number.
+0 value of `backwardpos` or `forwardpos` resets the `backwardpos` to EOF of the log file that displays the last few lines.

-`backwardpos` and `forwardpos` allows the log to be retrieved from either backward or forward position from where the log rolling initially started.
-The response body will specify the current backward and forward positions that can be used for the next calls query parameters.
+Since the algorithm always returns a few complete logs, the payload size can vary.
+Usualy the size ranges from one or two kilobytes.
 ```
 {
     "BackwardPosition": 47987,